Get on Track: Beating Plantar Fasciitis

 Fix your gait and your shoes

-Faulty bio-mechanics of your foot can be responsible for numerous foot conditions including plantar fasciitis and heel spurs; however, if left uncorrected it may lead to other complications including shin splints, runner's knee, jumper's knee, ilio-tibial band syndrome, sacroiliac joint dysfunctions, and chronic low back pain.
+The simple structure and workings of your foot can be responsible for a lot foot conditions including plantar fasciitis and heel spurs; if left uncorrected it may lead to other conditions including shin splints, runner's knee, jumper's knee, ilio-tibial band syndrome, sacroiliac joint dysfunctions, and chronic low back pain.

 Pronation (the inward rotation of your foot) can put pressure on your arch and aggravate the fascia.
-Having a high arch, being flat-footed, or having an abnormal gait can affect weight distribution putting extra pressure on the fascia as it works to absorb the impact.
+Having a high arch, being flat-footed, or having an abnormal gait (how your foot strikes the ground) can changes how the body carries itself (weight distribution) putting extra pressure on the fascia as it works to absorb the impact.

 Activity: too much/too little

 Finally, the third most important aspect to consider in preventing Plantar Fasciitis is how much you are asking of your feet.

 The old adage, "move it or lose it" is true to a certain point for all soft tissue.
 Your soft tissues are intended to be used, to be stretched, or called upon for support and strength.
 Of course, moving your body is a critical factor in maintaining or reducing your weight but it goes further, you need to keep all the parts of your body moving regularly in order to ensure their proper function.
 Immobilization and inactivity is known to cause atrophy and early fatigue in muscle tissue and can lessen the levels of collagen and water in connective tissue making it less elastic, more brittle, and weaker.
 For good foot health, wear sensible shoes and get those feet moving.